William Payden Associate Professor of History

 Elisabeth Köll pursued her undergraduate education at the University of Bonn in Germany and at Fudan University, Shanghai.
 She received her Ph.D. in Chinese Business History from Oxford University where she was a Rhodes Scholar.
 Based on prior teaching experience in the setting of a history department as well as a business school, Elisabeth’s course portfolio includes courses on Chinese business, economic, and social history as well as on doing business in contemporary China.

 Elisabeth's research focuses on the managerial, legal, and financial evolution of firms and entrepreneurship in China from the 19th century to the present.
 Her book From Cotton Mill to Business Enterprise: The Emergence of Regional Enterprises in Modern China shows how concepts, definitions, and interpretations of property rights, corporate structures, and business practices in contemporary China have to be analyzed in terms of their historical, institutional, and cultural roots.

-Her current book project, Railroads and the Making of Modern China, addresses the emergence of railroad infrastructure and how technology transfer, railroad construction and management have contributed to China’s economic and political development as a modern nation-state.
+Her new book, Railroads and the Transformation of China, addresses the emergence of railroad infrastructure and how technology transfer, railroad construction and management have contributed to China’s economic and political development as a modern nation-state.

-“A Fine Balance: Chinese Entrepreneurs and Entrepreneurship in Historical Perspective”, pp. 195-211 in William C. Kirby (ed.), The PRC at 60—An International Assessment.
+“A Fine Balance: Chinese Entrepreneurs and Entrepreneurship in Historical Perspective,” in William C. Kirby (ed.), The PRC at 60—An International Assessment.
 (Harvard University, East Asia Center, 2011)